Artyom17/layers/README.md

 viewer.

 ### Proposed types of layers
 Not all layers are going to be supported by all hardware/browsers.
 We would need to figure out the bare minimum of layer types to be supported.
 I have the following ones in mind: the transparent or opaque quadrilateral, cubemap, cylindrical and equirect layers.
+For more details, go [here](#layers).

 ### Changes to XRLayer / XRLayerInit
 ```webidl